Kwiebs/Forpetswithlove/exampleSite/content/english/blog/new_posts_2026_04_13/dog-ear-cleaning-step-by-step-safe-method.md

 ### The external ear canal

-Unlike human ear canals that run straight down, dog ear canals form an "L" shape—traveling down before turning inward toward the eardrum.
+Unlike human ear canals that run straight down, dog ear canals form an "L" shapetraveling down before turning inward toward the eardrum.
 This structure traps moisture, debris, and wax, creating perfect environments for bacterial and yeast growth.

 The ear canal is lined with delicate skin that's easily irritated.
 Harsh chemicals, rough handling, or introducing objects too deeply damage this sensitive tissue.